neos/doctools/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ``classAnnotatedWith(TYPO3\FLOW3\Annotations\Entity)``

-Matches all classes which are tagged with an annotation starting with ``Cool``:
+Matches all classes which are tagged with a custom annotation:

-``classAnnotatedWith(Cool.*)``
+``classAnnotatedWith(Acme\Demo\Annotations\Important)``

 -----

 methodAnnotatededWith()
 ***********************

 The ``methodAnnotatededWith()`` designator matches on methods which are annotated with a certain annotation.
-As with other pointcut designators, a regular expression can be used to describe the matching annotations.
-The syntax of this designator is as
+Currently only the actual annotation class name can be matched, arguments of the annotation cannot be specified.
+The syntax of this designator is as follows:
-follows:

 ``methodAnnotatededWith(annotation)``